Wigs Are a Big Part of History!

 Heat plays a significant factor in how well your color will maintain itself.
 Be sure to use a heat protectant with UV protection included.

-- DIY’ing your wig may cause damage
+- DIY’ing may cause damage

 Hire a professional to maintain your wig to be assured it is cleaned and styled correctly with the correct products for longevity.